 Because of the thermal dynamics associated with seasonally stratification in Shasta Reservoir, storage levels are directly linked to cold water pool volume availability.
 As such, the management of reservoir storage throughout the year has a direct impact on release temperatures and the subsequent thermal dynamics of the mainstem Sacramento River.
-Before the Shasta Reservoir temperature control device (TCD) was built, NMFS required that a 1.9 MAF EOS minimum storage level be maintained to protect the cold water pool in Shasta Reservoir, in case the following year was critically dry (drought year insurance).
-This was because a relationship exists between EOS storage and the cold water pool; the greater the EOS storage level, typically the greater the cold water pool.
-The requirement for 1.9 MAF EOS was a reasonable and prudent alternative (RPA) in NMFS' winter-run opinion (NMFS 1993).
+Before the Shasta Reservoir temperature control device (TCD) was built, NMFS required that a minimum 1.9 MAF EOS storage level be maintained to protect the cold water pool in Shasta Reservoir, in case the following year was critically dry (drought year insurance).
+This was because a relationship exists between EOS storage and the cold water pool; the greater the EOS storage level, typically the greater the cold water pool the following year.
+The requirement for 1.9 MAF EOS was a term and condition in NMFS's winter-run opinion (NMFS 1993).
 Since 1997, Reclamation has been able to control water temperatures in the upper Sacramento River through use of the TCD.
-Therefore, NMFS changed the RPA to a target, and not a requirement, in the 2004 CVP/SWP operations Opinion.
+The minimum 1.9 MAF EOS required to be imposed as a non-discretionary term and condition in the 2004 CVP/SWP operations Opinion.

-In their 2008 CVP/SWP operations biological assessment, Reclamation proposed continuation of the 90 percent exceedance forecast for determining water allocations early in the year, starting with the February 15 forecast.
-However, Reclamation proposed not to manage Shasta operations to a 1.9 MAF EOS target, although CALSIM assumed this target in all analyses.
+In its 2008 CVP/SWP operations biological assessment, Reclamation proposed continuation of the 90 percent exceedance forecast for determining water allocations early in the year, starting with the February 15 forecast.
+However, Reclamation did not propose to manage Shasta operations to a 1.9 MAF EOS target, although CALSIM assumed this target in all analyses.
 Given the increased demands for water by 2030 and less water being diverted from the Trinity River, the 2009 CVP/SWP operations Opinion concluded that it will be increasingly difficult to meet the various temperature compliance points, even with a TCD, especially since Reclamation was not proposing any EOS storage target.

 Based on the historical 82-year period, CALSIM II results showed that in about 10 percent of years (typically the driest water years) a 1.9 MAF EOS would not be met.
-(Table X).
 Additional model runs revealed that a higher target of 2.2 MAF EOS improved the probability of meeting Balls Ferry temperature target about 10 percent over the previous 1.9 MAF target.
-Based on these analyses and those in Anderson (2009), the 10-year average performance measures associated with meeting end-of-September (EOS) carryover storage at Shasta Reservoir in order to maintain the potential to meet the various temperature compliance points as required in RPA I.2.1 were set at:
+Based on these analyses and those in Anderson (2009), the 10-year running average performance measures associated with meeting EOS carryover storage at Shasta Reservoir in order to maintain the potential to meet the various temperature compliance points as required in RPA I.2.1 were set at: